cardeliverynetwork/openapi.net/cdnlink/README.txt

 CDNLINK_FTP_USER - FTP Username
 CDNLINK_FTP_PASS - FTP Password

-Be sure to set the ‘value’ field and leave the ‘name’ field as it is above.
-For the connection string, set the ‘connectionString’ field.
+Be sure to set the ï¿½valueï¿½ field and leave the ï¿½nameï¿½ field as it is above.
+For the connection string, set the ï¿½connectionStringï¿½ field.

 CdnLink: Send
 =============